 - Watch for signs that they may have to go to the bathroom, such as restlessness or pulling at clothes, and act quickly.

 - Be understanding when accidents occur.
 Stay calm and reassure the person if he or she is upset.
 Try to keep track of when accidents happen to help plan ways to avoid them.
 Consider scheduling an additional toileting break or getting to the restroom within 30 minutes of finishing a meal.

 - To help prevent nighttime accidents, limit fluid intake in the evening hours just before bedtime.

 - If you are going to be out together, plan ahead.
-Know where restrooms are located, and have the person wear simple, easy-to-remove clothing.
+Know where restrooms are located, and have the senior wear simple, easy-to-remove clothing.
 Take an extra set of clothes and back-up incontinence supplies along in case of an accident.

-Sundowning and Sleep Problems
+Sundowning and Alzheimer's-Related Sleep Problems